Sizerta/tuf_python/README.md

 ## Contributing

-Contributions are welcome.
-If you discover a bug, have a feature request, or would like to contribute improvements, please open an issue or submit a pull request.
+Contributions, bug reports, feature requests, and pull requests are welcome.
+If you encounter an issue or have suggestions for improvement, please open an issue on GitHub.

 ---

 ## Acknowledgments

-TUF is built upon the excellent scientific Python ecosystem, particularly:
+TUF builds upon the excellent scientific Python ecosystem, particularly

 - Scanpy
 - AnnData